 For the solution the consortium envisaged a shared care planning, in this sense it follows an integrated and person centred care approach where both social and healthcare professionals may play a role in the management of frailty.
 However, among the procurers there are partners with a clinical profile and partners with a social health responsibility profile.
 Procurers cannot guarantee the involvement and implication of any external entity.
 The exact actors to be involved at each site will be described in the tender documents.

 Q28.
 Do we have to pilot the solutions with the 4 procurers?
 Or some of them only?
 In our case, will it be in Santander and Catalonia or only one of them?

 The pilot should be implemented and carried out in 4 procurers sites.

 Q29.
 Would it be appropriate to offer connectable gadgets (hardware) to evaluate the frailty or to improve the autonomy of the users or only software solutions are expected?

 As far as the tender requirements are fulfilled there are no restrictions from the side of the procurers on how the solution is designed.
+A combination of both seems to be a good approach.
 Suppliers have to propose the solution that better fits with the needs and challenges described in the request for tender.